Some Classic Private Eye & Detective Board Games

 Perhaps not a private eye in the sense that we now understand the term, but you’ve got to give props to the Great Detective.
 And this early detective card game ought to get a little respect as well, which actually sounds like a hoot.
 In advertisements of the time, it was billed as “the latest craze” and promised “excitement, laughter, life and FUN.”
 Not bad for fifty cents…

-The grandaddy of all detective board games, predating the more famous Clue/Cluedo by eleven years or so.
-Players would assume a character in Aunt Cora's red brick house, and then roams around the house and grounds (the gameboard), moving his or her hollow cardboard cylinder, choosing and concealing weapons, and trying to figure out which other player ("suspect") held the tiny metal weapon (knife, hatchet, revolver or vial of poison) in their cylinder.
+The grandaddy of all detective board games, even predating Clue.
+Players would assume a character in Aunt Cora’s red brick mansion, and then roams around the house and grounds (the gameboard), moving his or her hollow cardboard cylinder, choosing and concealing weapons, and trying to figure out which other player (“suspect”) held the tiny metal weapon (knife, hatchet, revolver or vial of poison) in their cylinder.
 The game had a good long run, evolving over the years, the number of clue cards ranging from 90 to 104, dropping characters occasionally (Miss Lee was eliminated sometime in the sixties) and some versions boasted plaster character heads.
 Some of the earliest versions sported an interesting gameboard illustrated by noted designer William Longyear.
-The game promised "all the thrills and excitement of a true detective mystery.
+The game promised “all the thrills and excitement of a true detective mystery.
 More than that, the game gives you an opportunity to play an exciting part in the creation of the plot, and the thrill of actually playing Detective; an eagerly sought opportunity to solve a baffling crime committed right under your very nose.
-And, amazing as it may seem, the plot is never the same."
+And, amazing as it may seem, the plot is never the same.”

 Again, not really a private detective game, but hey, it’s Charlie.
 This was your opportunity to unleash your inner Chan, collecting evidence and analyzing clues, until you have the nefarious villain “enmeshed in the evidence chain from which there is no escape.”
 The game came with a game board, instruction booklet, crime cards, evidence cards, go cards, 4 pawns, 200 markers (50 in each of 4 colors), and 1 six-sided die.
 So poular was Chan that Milton Bradley also releaseda Charlie Chan Card Game two years later.